FDO Manager: Minimum Viable FAIR Digital Object Implementation: FDO Manager

 The core concept driving the FDO Manager is to present a straightforward and minimalist solution that not only conforms to the FAIR Principles but also addresses the practical challenges of managing complex digital objects and their metadata in a systematic and user-centric manner.

-Figure~\ref{FDO:Schema} presents a refined view of the FDO Manager's architecture, which intricately outlines the interaction between key components within the FDO ecosystem.
-The FDO Record, a central node in this structure, is uniquely identified by a Persistent Identifier (PID), which directly points to the associated Digital Object (DO), ensuring unambiguous reference and retrieval.

-In parallel, the FDO Record is also connected and refers to its metadata through a distinct PID, establishing a dual-PID system that differentiates between the DO and its descriptive metadata.
-The metadata, which describes the DO, is stored independently in a dedicated Metadata Registry, allowing for streamlined management and retrieval.

-These metadata entries, while connected to the FDO Records, are managed as separate entities, reinforcing the metadata's role as standalone FDOs.
-This approach aligns with the FAIR principle of interoperability, allowing for the metadata to be utilized across various systems and applications without direct dependency on the DOs they describe.

-Furthermore, the architecture includes an FDO Registry, a Catalog which serves as a comprehensive index, registering each FDO Record.
-This ensures efficient organization and accessibility of digital objects within the system.
-The Operation Registry complements this by detailing the range of operations that can be executed on a specific FDO Record, encapsulating the dynamic functionalities the FDO Manager supports.\\

-The FDO Manager was designed as a REST API, combining user-friendliness with flexibility.
-The FDO Manager facilitates various operations (POST, GET, PUT, \dots) for the efficient management of stored digital object records, including retrieval, addition, modification and deletion of FDO records.
+Figure~\ref{FDO:Schema} presents a refined view of the FDO Manager’s conceptual architecture, which outlines the various components and their interactions in the ecosystem.
+Central to this structure is the FDO Record, which refers to a digital object.
+The metadata of the digital object is separated from the object itself, in alignment with the FDO specifications.
+This separation ensures that the metadata persists even if the digital objector its record is lost or deleted.
+Each type of FDO can have a specific operation applied to it, thus, the operations component is aimed to solve that and to also enhance interoperability by specifying the various operations that can be applied to an FDO.
+In the architecture, PIDs (Persistent Identifiers) are used to ensure the persistency and findability of both the FDO record and the metadata.

+The architecture also includes an FDO Registry, Metadata Registry, and Operations Registry, which serve as indexable catalogs within the ecosystem.
+Since the aim is to store and manage digital objects, having search and index functionality is essential to facilitate the findability within the FDO Manager.

+Profiles are primarily used to specify the different types of FDO records that the FDO Manager handles.
+For instance, in the realm of research artifacts, these profiles might include datasets, code, and publications.

 In the pursuit of interoperability, our approach leverages the widely recognized Schema.org\footnote{\url{https://schema.org/}} standards to define the metadata schema for the proposed FDO records. which ensures a standardized and universally understood structure for metadata, enhancing the compatibility and exchange of information within the broader digital ecosystem.

-The storage mechanism in the FDO Manager goes beyond capturing individual FDOs; it is designed to encapsulate the relationships between them as well.
-This would ensure FDO records preservation, reproducibility, and overall utility of digital content